 Harvey Cheyne, the spoiled teenage son of rich American parents, is washed overboard during a transatlantic voyage.
 He is picked up by a deep sea fishing vessel, whose captain refuses to cut short the ship's fishing run and makes Harvey work his passage.

-The novel was filmed in 1937.
-It was directed by Victor Fleming, and it starred Freddie Bartholomew, the biggest child star of his day (non-Shirley Temple division) as Harvey.
-The film boasted an All-Star Cast that included Melvyn Douglas, Lionel Barrymore, John Carradine, a young Mickey Rooney just as he was breaking out as a star, and Spencer Tracy as Manuel, the Portuguese fisherman who becomes Harvey's mentor and father figure.
-It was nominated for four Academy Awards, with Spencer Tracy winning his first Best Actor award (he won again the next year for Boys Town).
+The novel was adapted for the screen in 1937.
+The film was directed by Victor Fleming, and starred Freddie Bartholomew (the era's biggest child star, non-Shirley Temple division) as Harvey, supported by an All-Star Cast that included Melvyn Douglas, Lionel Barrymore, John Carradine, a young Mickey Rooney just as he was breaking out as a star, and Spencer Tracy as Manuel, the Portuguese fisherman who becomes Harvey's mentor and father figure.
+It was nominated for four Academy Awards, with Tracy taking home his first Best Actor statue (he won another one the next year for Boys Town).

 This novel provides examples of: